pymupdf/PyMuPDF-Optional-Material/docs/rect.rst

 Rect
 ==========

 ``Rect`` represents a rectangle defined by four floating point numbers x0, y0, x1, y1.
-They are viewed as being coordinates of two diagonally opposite points.
+They are treated as being coordinates of two diagonally opposite points.
 The first two numbers are regarded as the "top left" corner P\ :sub:`x0,y0` and P\ :sub:`x1,y1` as the "bottom right" one.
 However, these two properties need not coincide with their intuitive meanings -- read on.

 The following remarks are also valid for :ref:`IRect` objects: